83rd Guards Rifle Division: Battles for Khotynets

-By the beginning of August the 11th Guards Army had been transferred to Bryansk Front.
-From July 31 to August 5 the Army, along with 4th Tank Army, was involved in stubborn fighting for control of the paved road and railroad between Oryol and Bryansk.
-By the morning of August 6 the 11th Guards had handed over its right-flank sector to 11th Army and had regrouped for an offensive on Khotynets.
-8th Guards Corps deployed on a 5 km-wide front on a line between Brezhnevskii and Upenskii and given the immediate objectives of Androsovo and Bolshie Ryabinki with the support of 25th Tank Corps.
-11th Guards Army as a whole was to break through between Ilinskoe and Gnezdilovo to create a breach for 4th Tanks and then encircle and capture Khotynets before developing the offensive toward Karachev.
+By the beginning of August, the 11th Guards Army had been transferred to the Bryansk Front.
+From July 31 to August 5, the Army, along with the 4th Tank Army, was involved in stubborn fighting for control of the paved road and railroad between Oryol and Bryansk.
+By the morning of August 6, the 11th Guards had handed over its right-flank sector to the 11th Army and had regrouped for an offensive on Khotynets.
+The 8th Guards Corps deployed on a 5 km-wide front on a line between Brezhnevskii and Upenskii and given the immediate objectives of Androsovo and Bolshie Ryabinki with the support of the 25th Tank Corps.
+The 11th Guards Army as a whole was to break through between Ilinskoe and Gnezdilovo to create a breach for 4th Tanks and then encircle and capture Khotynets before developing the offensive toward Karachev.

-The renewed offensive began with reconnaissance operations by each first-echelon division at 0600 hours followed by an artillery and airstrike preparation at noon.
-The 8th and 36th Guards Corps with heavy tank support went over to the attack at 1300 and quickly broke through the forward edge of the German defense, which was soon falling back to its intermediate line.
-By 1530 hours the infantry had penetrated up to 3 km and the 25th Tanks was committed at 1700.
-Despite these initial successes the German forces used broken ground and village strongpoints to delay the offensive.
-On August 8 units of the 25th Panzergrenadier Division appeared on the approaches to Khotynets.
+The renewed offensive began with reconnaissance operations by each first-echelon division at 0600 hours, followed by an artillery and airstrike preparation at noon.
+The 8th and 36th Guards Corps, with heavy tank support, went over to the attack at 1300 and quickly broke through the forward edge of the German defense, which was soon falling back to its intermediate line.
+By 1530 hours, the infantry had penetrated up to 3 km, and the 25th Tank Corps was committed at 1700.
+Despite these initial successes, the German forces used broken ground and village strongpoints to delay the offensive.
+On August 8, units of the 25th Panzergrenadier Division appeared on the approaches to Khotynets.
 Further reserves arrived the next day and two armored trains were coursing along the railroad.
-Despite this, on August 9 fighting began on the immediate approaches to the town and individual strongpoints changed hands several times.
-Units of 8th Guards Corps and 25th Tanks outflanked Khotynets from the south, cut the railroad and reached to within 1,000m of Khotynets station while also reaching a line along its eastern outskirts.
-The town was now outflanked from three sides and on the morning of August 10 was completely cleared of German forces as remnants fell back to the west; the battle had cost them 7,500 officers and men, 70 armored vehicles and 176 guns and mortars.
-In the pursuit the next day the Corps reached from Yakovlevo to Dronovo.
+Despite this, on August 9, fighting began on the immediate approaches to the town and individual strongpoints changed hands several times.
+Units of the 8th Guards Corps and the 25th Tank Corps outflanked Khotynets from the south, cut the railroad, and reached to within 1,000 m of Khotynets station while also reaching a line along its eastern outskirts.
+The town was now outflanked from three sides, and on the morning of August 10 was completely cleared of German forces as remnants fell back to the west; the battle had cost them 7,500 officers and men, 70 armored vehicles, and 176 guns and mortars.
+In the pursuit the next day, the Corps reached from Yakovlevo to Dronovo.